Laplace principle for large population games with control interaction: Laplace principle for non-cooperative games

-This concludes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:LDP-Tlarge}] The proof is almost the same as that of Theorem \ref{thm:LDP}, except for two points.
-First, to get well-posedness of the FBSDEs \eqref{eq:aux.fbsde} and \eqref{eq:MckV fbsde}, we rather use the results in \cite{Peng-Wu99} and \cite{Ben-Yam-Zhang15} respectively.
+This concludes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:LDP-Tlarge}] The proof of this theorem is almost the same as that of Theorem \ref{thm:LDP}, except for two points.
+First, to get well-posedness of the FBSDEs \eqref{eq:aux.fbsde} and \eqref{eq:MckV fbsde}, we rather use the results of \citet{Peng-Wu99} and \citet{Ben-Yam-Zhang15} respectively.
 Secondly, one should apply the second part of Lemma \ref{lem:bound_Y} below, (i.e.\ the case of $T$ arbitrary) to get the bound of $\sum_{i=1}^N\|X^{\underline{\alpha},i} - \cX^{i}\|^2_\infty$. \end{proof} We finish the proof with the following key lemma used to derive the large deviation principles.
+We will denote by $\mathcal{S}^{\infty}(\mathbb{R}^l)$ the space of continuous adapted processes $X$ such that